mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Since the new member is expected to process the Add message for itself, the Welcome message should reflect the state of the group before the new user is added.
+The sender of the Welcome message can simply copy all fields from their GroupState object.

 [[ OPEN ISSUE: The Welcome message needs to be sent encrypted for the new member.
 This should be done using the public key in the